evert/evert.github.com/_posts/http/2019-05-21-426-upgrade-required.md

 Usage
 -----

-Generally when an existing TCP connection switches from 1 protocol to another, the client initiates with an `Upgrade` header in the request, and the server responds with [101 Switching Protocols][2].
+Generally when an existing TCP connection switches from one protocol to another, the client initiates with an `Upgrade` header in the request, and the server responds with [101 Switching Protocols][2].
 This is true for initiating a Websocket connection and for switching a (non-TLS) HTTP/1 to HTTP/2 connection.